Rush Limbaugh serving humanity, emitting vocal vibrations, rhetoric, and resonance all across the fruited plane.

 Yesterday, Islamic leaders condemned the politically correct move as misguided, said decisions like this were turning Muslims into misfits in society.

-They were due to perform on uh in June, with 250 churin from 630, I'm sorry, 63 schools singing along, but organizers decided to change the script to be sensitive to Muslims.
+They were due to perform in June with 250 children from 630, I'm sorry, 63 schools singing along.

-Committee member Gil Goodswin, head teacher of the style common junior high school, defended the move.
+Committee member Gil Goodswin, head teacher of the Style Common Junior High School, defended the move.

-She said, We we have to be sensitive.
+She said, we have to be sensitive.

-We want to be multicultural, and it was felt that it would be more responsible not to use the three little pigs.
+And it was felt that it would be more responsible not to use the three little pigs.

 We didn't want to take that risk.